Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 The California ordinance states that all members of the family Equidae are not restricted.
 Therefore, provided they are not prohibited by another ordinance, this would make zebras, wild horses and donkeys, and any hybrids of those legal.
 Zebras are not as shocking to own as you might think and are sometimes maintained like typical livestock.
 They do spook more easily than horses and donkeys and require an experienced trainer should anyone want to ride them.
 The idea of riding zebras has been popularized by the children's movie Racing Stripes.
 Pet zebras are more commonly and reasonably owned as pets that are interesting to watch.

 3. Monitor Lizards

 Despite being a state with pathetic laws banning hedgehogs and ferrets, reptile laws are surprisingly lax aside from venomous reptiles.
-Monitor lizards range from the small and personable acanthurus monitors which make excellent pets, to the large and intimidating Asian water monitors that are best suited for experienced owners.
+Monitor lizards range from the small and personable Acanthurus monitors, which make excellent pets, to the large and intimidating Asian water monitors that are best suited for experienced owners.
 Crocodile monitors are another species notorious for their bad bites that can cause serious reactions from bacterial agents and/or venom in saliva.
 One owner describes a reaction from a bite:

 "The bite itself hurt no more than any other monitor bite it just bled more.
 Within five minutes of the bite, I felt myself going slightly in to shock and this result in me throwing up (sorry for graphic detail!).
-I felt very shot away for the following hour (not helped admittedly by being hypo glycaemic)).
+I felt very shot away for the following hour (not helped admittedly by being hypo glycaemic).
 The swelling came up over an hour or so and a burning sensation started 30 mins or so after the bite.
 Several hours after the bite, the swelling had become so severe I had lost dexterity in my thumb and the two closest fingers and the joins had become very painful."

-Most other non-native lizards are legal too.
+Most other non-native lizards are legal, too.
 Crocodilians are not.

 4. American Bison